 Many National Park sites have campground in them.
 Many of the popular parks (like Yellowstone and Yosemite) usually require you to book upward of 6 months in advance to get a spot.
 If you know you want to camp inside park boundaries, book way ahead of time.

-Many National Park Campgrounds have size restrictions for RVs.
+Many National Park Campgrounds have RV length restrictions.
 Check with the campgrounds before you book to make sure you’ll fit!
-Many campgrounds max out with rigs around 35 feet in length.
+Many campgrounds set RV length limits at around 35 feet in length.

 Fortunately, National Park Campgrounds aren’t the only campgrounds available for RVers near the parks.
 Maybe neighboring towns have RV Parks that cater to park visitors.